Martin Smith and John Bradley – son of Leslie Bradley, designer of the Mellotron – restore all models of Mellotron and sell spare parts and new tapes.

 Since 2007, they have been marketing a new model, the M4000.

 Streetly Electronics is located in England, near Birmingham.

 Audio excerpts of the various sounds available from Streetly Electronics

 The site of the brand Mellotron, owned by the American David Kean.

 Repair of any model, spare parts, new tapes.

-David Kean and his Swedish partner Markus Resch sell new Mellotrons (Mark VI and VII) as well as digital versions (M4000D, M4000D mini).
+David Kean and his Swedish partner Markus Resch are the makers of the Mark VI as well as digital versions M4000D, M4000D mini and M4000D Rack.

 Norman Leete’s site, collaborator of Streetly Electronics in the development of the M4000

 Don Tillman’s site.
 Very interesting reviews of Harry Chamberlin’s patents (Chamberlin & Mellotron) and David Biro / Rick Wakeman’s patents (Birotron)

 Many interesting pictures showing the restoration of several Mellotron models.